QuantBayes

 Installation

-QuantBayES is distributed as a standalone binary.
-It runs directly from the extracted directory, with no system installation and no administrator privileges.
-This model is compatible with macOS, Linux, HPC environments, and shared compute clusters.
+QuantBayes is distributed as a standalone binary and as an R package.
+The binary runs directly from the extracted directory and requires no system installation or administrator privileges.
+It is compatible with macOS, Linux, HPC environments, and shared compute clusters.

 tar -xzf quantbayes_v1.0.0_<platform>.tar.gz